What Is Encephalitis?

 Subacute sclerosing pan-encephalitis (SSPE): SSPE is a very rare type of encephalitis which can follow natural (wild) measles virus infection.

 Encephalitis Lethargica: An uncommon form of encephalitis, also known as sleeping sickness.
-There was an epidemic in the 1920s, however, there has been no epidemic, although isolated cases have been reported.
+There was an epidemic in the 1920s, however, there has been no epidemic since, although isolated cases have been reported.

 Symptoms may be mild, to begin with, but can become more serious over hours or days.